baillieogrady/baillieogrady.com/content/themes/minicaso-sage.md

 thumbnail: '../images/minicaso.jpg'
 ---

-Minicaso Sage is a minimal e-commerce theme built with the WooCommerce plugin. <mark>Please click the code button to see plugin requirements.</mark>
+Minicaso Sage is a minimal e-commerce theme built with the WooCommerce plugin.
+IT has a simple black and white theme with the occasional splash of blue. <mark>Check docs for requirements.</mark>